AndrewSav/Remnant2SaveAnalyzer/README.md

 - Translations might not work as they used, and for the newer content there are none
 - I'm planning on improving this one, if I have the time: "Difficult" items are not working yet:
   - Golden Ribbon
+  - Silver Ribbon
   - Gunfire Security Lanyard
-  - Participation Medal
-  - Silver Ribbon
+  - Echo of the Forest
   - CrimsonGuard armor set
-  - Archon
   - Quilted Heart
+  - Participation Medal
   - Ripened Heart
-  - Band of the Fanatic
+  - Void Heart
+  - Profane Heart
   - Bisected Ring
   - Downgraded Ring
+  - Band of the Fanatic
-  - Void Heart
+  - Crescent Moon
   - Anguish
-  - Crescent Moon
-  - Polygun
-  - Profane Heart
+  - Archon
-  - Echo of the Forest
   - Trinity Crossbow
 - [If you are using Norton Antivirus, it may cause weirdness with your game saves and RemnantSaveGuardian](https://github.com/Razzmatazzz/RemnantSaveGuardian/issues/70)